Junk Food Wrecking Your Health?

 Trans-fat present in junk foods accumulates inside the arteries and in the blood.
 These fats thicken over time and block the arteries.
 And high deposits of fat in the blood will lead to high cholesterol levels.

 This condition can cause a person to develop unexplained fatigue and weakness.
 It makes him or her vulnerable to heart diseases.

-High amounts of sodium in processed foods can also cause excessive fluid build-up leading to increased risk of kidney stones, diseases and cancer.
+High amounts of sodium in processed foods can also cause excessive fluid build-up leading to an increased risk of kidney stones, diseases, and cancer.

 Junk foods contain sodium in large quantities.
 When the intake of sodium increases the urinary excretion of calcium also increases.

 Excess elimination of calcium from the system may result in reduced bone mass and high demineralization.
 This condition increases the risk of bone fractures and osteoporosis in women.

 Consuming large amounts of junk food deprives the brain of receiving Omega 3 fatty acids making one feel depressed and anxious.
 Junk food also has refined carbohydrates in large quantities.
 Increased levels of carbohydrates cause blood sugar to oscillate.

 The blood sugar level falls into hypoglycemic levels triggering feelings of depression, anxiousness, and confusion.